 Preheat oven to 200°C/ 390 F

 Mix the flour and butter, then gradually add the sugar, vanilla extract and salt.
+Mix until crumbly, then add the egg and egg yolk.
 Shape dough into a ball and cover with cling film.
 Refrigerate for 30 minutes before rolling.

 Quick & easy mincemeat: